benjaminfichet/UMS/README.md

 # UMS
 UpdateMySkin! aims to be a complete skin versioning, updating, .., library.
 VERY WIP.

-The idea is to allow skins data to be updated in individual scenes from a central directory.
+The idea is to allow skins data to be updated in individual scenes from a central directory cleanly.

 If skins data are the only parts updated on a character rig, why not only update this part?

-Eg: Riggers publishes skin updates in a central location.
+*Eg: Riggers publish skin updates in a central location.
-Animators's UMS fetch and apply the update(s) in the current scene.
+Animators's UMS fetch and apply the update(s) in the current scene.*

 ```maxscript